Sulmona: Middle Ages and Renaissance

 Traditionally, the beginning of the Christian age in Sulmona is set in the 3rd century.
 The city was part of the diocese of Valva, while a Sulmonese bishop is known from the 5th century.
 One of the earliest bishops was Saint Pamphilus (San Panfilo), an Italian pagan convert to Christianity in the 7th century from nearby Corfinium.
 He was elected bishop of Valva in 682 and died in 706.
 He is the patron saint of Sulmona and is buried in the church dedicated to him, the present Sulmona Cathedral.

-Sulmona became a free commune under the Normans.
-Under Emperor Frederick II an aqueduct was built in the town, one of the most important constructions of the era in the Abruzzo; the emperor made it the capital of a large province, as well the seat of a tribunal and of a fair, which it however lost with the arrival of the Angevins.
+Sulmona became a free commune under the Normans, within the Kingdom of Sicily.
+Under Frederick II an aqueduct was built in the town, one of the most important constructions of the era in the Abruzzo; the emperor made it the capital of a large province, as well the seat of a tribunal and of a fair, which it however lost with the arrival of the Angevins, becoming part of the Kingdom of Naples.
 Despite that, it continued to expand and a new line of walls was added in the 14th century.

 In the 16th century a flourishing paper industry was started.